Bristol Sonics Rugby League are based in Bristol and offer an opportunity to play to all. Below is a brief history of the club.

-Bristol Sonics initially struggled to attract players.
-Just 14 players, a couple borrowed from other clubs, took to the field for the Sonics’ first game, a friendly against Cardiff Demons on Sunday 27 April 2003.
-The inexperienced Sonics lost to their local rivals 8–74, with captain Ben Morris getting Bristol’s first ever try – a moment captured by a photographer from the Bristol Evening Post.This first Conference season proved tough for the Sonics, with an opening weekend win against Worcester Saints being followed by a series of heavy defeats, including one 8–100 loss to Cardiff – still the club’s record defeat.
+Bristol Sonics took to the field for the Sonics’ first game, a friendly against Cardiff Demons on Sunday 27 April 2003.
+The inexperienced Sonics lost to their local rivals 8–74, with captain Ben Morris getting Bristol’s first ever try.
+The first season proved tough for the Sonics, with an opening weekend win against Worcester Saints being followed by a series of heavy defeats, including one 8–100 loss to Cardiff – still the club’s record defeat.
 At the end of the summer 2003 campaign, the Sonics finished bottom of the South West Division, having won just two of 10 matches.

-For the 2006 summer season, Bristol moved grounds again, finding a home at Aretians RFC in Little Stoke, South Gloucestershire.
-Player recruitment had not gone well and suddenly the Sonics found themselves going backwards.
-In an expanded West Midlands & South West Division of 8 clubs, Bristol won only three games all season, and player disillusionment led to the forfeiting of a game against rivals Gloucestershire Warriors – the only time this has happened in the club’s history.
-The one bright spot was the formation of the club’s first junior side, the under-16 ‘Sonic Youth’ team.
+For the 2006 summer season, Bristol moved grounds to Aretians RFC in Little Stoke, South Gloucestershire.
+The Sonics struggled in an expanded West Midlands & South West Division of 8 clubs, This was the year that the Sonics formed their first junior side, the under-16 ‘Sonic Youth’ team.

 2007 – 2009